SLDGroup/GradientFilter-CVPR23/Readme.md

 > Yuedong Yang, Guihong Li, Radu Marculescu

-This is the official repo for paper `Efficient On-device Training via Gradient Filtering` accepted by CVPR 2023.
+This is the official repo for the paper `Efficient On-device Training via Gradient Filtering` accepted in CVPR 2023.

 [arxiv](https://arxiv.org/abs/2301.00330)